 Not our parents, our grades or some vague external influence.

-If my adolescence taught me anything it’s that a thoughtfully constructed playlist has the power to flip your mood.
+If my adolescence taught me anything it’s that a thoughtfully constructed playlist has the power to change your life.
+No exaggeration.
 Just ask the prized stack of CD wallets circa 1997 collecting dust in my cupboards, my High School Spotify playlist or the birthday card filled with photocopied signatures from the Southern Sons.
 My musically inclined father signed me up to the fan club….when I was 6.

 No idea who the Southern Sons are?
 Here you go.

 My love for music was so entrenched it stretched beyond cute sing-a-longs in the car.
 I read discographies, studied to the background noise of Channel V, fawned over my Dad’s vinyl record collection and completed all daily tasks with spongy headphones shoved into my ears.

 True to form, my stereo was the last thing I packed into my tiny Toyota when I left home.
 I sat in the empty room and watched the sunlight pour in, lighting everything up

 I realised that I would never sit in this room again, and instead of sadness it was relief that peeled away an invisible layer of weight that was not mine to carry.

 ‘So, so you think you can tell, heaven from hell, Blue skies from pain.’